 If you haven’t practiced yoga before, it’s best to take a class with a qualified instructor first to avoid injury and get the most out of your practice.
-There are many different styles, but the style I practice most often and like best for mindfulness is Iyengar yoga.
-This style is also great for older adults or anyone with a physical limitations.
+There are many different styles, but for for meditation Iyengar yoga is often recommended.
+This style is also great for older adults or anyone with physical limitations.
 Developed by B.K.S.
-Iyengar, this style combines the principles of all yoga practices with a variety of props and tools to help you do the postures correctly and hold the poses for longer periods of time.
-So, if you can’t touch the floor, you raise the floor with blocks or stools.
-If you can’t grab your foot, you make your arm longer with a strap.
-If you have poor balance, you use the wall or a chair for support.
+Iyengar, this style combines the principles of all yoga practices with a variety of props and tools to help you perform postures correctly and hold poses for longer periods of time.
+If you can’t touch the floor, you can raise the floor with blocks or stools.
+If you can’t grab your foot, you can extend your reach with a strap.
+If you have poor balance, you can use the wall or a chair for support.
 Iyengar’s mission was to make the benefits of yoga more accessible to everyone regardless of their level of fitness.
-I find that these techniques make my yoga practice more mindful because the props allow me to really focus on what my body is doing.
+You may find that these techniques will make your yoga practice more mindful because the props allow you to focus on what the body is doing.

 Research on the benefits of tai chi are limited at this point, however there is some suggestion that regular practice can improve cardiovascular fitness and balance, which can help prevent falls in older adults.
 The National Center on Complementary and Alternative Medicine (NCCAM), one of the National Institutes of Health, funds a variety of ongoing studies to expand this research.
 NCCAM provides a nice introductory video to Tai Chi and Qi Gong (another Chinese discipline) here.

 To find more resources on senior living, click here.